-Now I’m not entirely sure how Welsh feta cheese is …or garlic…or chilli jam… but what we’ve got here is a salute to the welshiest of creatures, the woolly Titan of taste, strewn across our valleys and hill; let’s all take a moment and thank the mighty Bale for the humble sheep.
+Now, I’m not entirely sure how Welsh feta cheese is …or garlic…or chilli jam… but what we’ve got here is a salute to the welshist of creatures.
+It’s been called the woolly Titan of taste, strewn across our valleys and hills, let’s all take a moment and thank the mighty Bale for the humble lamb.

 I’ll be honest, when I first read the menu I saw more of Greece than Wales but then I thought, what is Wales if not a melting pot of the best bits everywhere.
 Hell, we produce so much locally, what’s Welsh and what’s not is becoming irrelevant; what matters, is taste.
 It was that hungry thought, compounded by a lack of lunch, that led me to double the lamb in this burger, check out the beast;

-Now usually I rave about the flavour combinations that make The Grazing Shed something special, you’ll see in past blogs how beef isn’t always the star of the show and how that’s actually a good thing.
-In this burger however, this isn’t the case.
+Usually, I rave about the flavour combinations that make The Grazing Shed something special.
+You’ll see in past blogs how beef isn’t always the star of the show and how that’s actually a good thing.
+In this burger, however, this isn’t the case.

 The lamb was seasoned really really well and together with the jam and herbs it brought out the best flavours of the meat without being overpowering; not an easy task.

-The cheese was creamy, which broke up the saucey herby salty loveliness of the meat, most of it sat at the centre meaning it kept the burger interesting through to the last bite.
+The cheese was creamy, which broke up the saucy herby salty loveliness of the meat, most of it sat at the centre meaning it kept the burger engaging through to the last bite.